 Here, a homeomorphism is a continuous function with a continuous inverse; two collections of simplices in \mathbb{R}^n are homeomorphic if there exists a homeomorphism between their unions in \mathbb{R}^n .
-Figure REF illustrates this definition for a tetrahedral mesh; removing the link of a vertex either takes a crater out of the surface or hollows out a sphere in the interior.
+Figure representation for a tetrahedral mesh; removing the link of a vertex either takes a crater out of the surface or hollows out a sphere in the interior.
 JS: Every 2d pseudomanifold is a combinatorial manifold?